explodinglabs/jsonrpcserver/README.md

 jsonrpcserver
 =============

-A Flask-based [JSON-RPC 2.0](http://www.jsonrpc.org/) server library.
+A [JSON-RPC 2.0](http://www.jsonrpc.org/) server library for Python 3.

 Create a Flask app, and register the jsonrpcserver blueprint to it.